KDE/kde-builder/doc/chapter_02/kde-modules-and-selection.md

 The KDE source code is decomposed into a great number of relatively small Git-based repositories.
-To make it easier to manage the large number of repositories involved in any useful KDE-based install, kdesrc-build supports grouping multiple modules and treating the group as a “module set”.
+To make it easier to manage the large number of repositories involved in any useful KDE-based install, kde-builder supports grouping multiple modules and treating the group as a “module set”.

 (module-set-concept)=